Fall 2016 Commencement Ceremony

 You must order your cap and gown if you plan to participate in the Commencement ceremony.
 When you file your online graduation application, you will place your cap and gown order.
 If you did not place your cap and gown order when you applied to graduate, please submit a cap and gown measurement form.
 This measurement form is also available at all Pellissippi State bookstores.
 The deadline for submission of this form is March 8, 2017.

 Candidates may pick up and purchase caps and gowns beginning in mid-April at the Pellissippi State Bookstore.
 If you have any questions concerning this information, please contact the bookstore manager at 865.694.6642.
 The keepsake gowns are black and graduates should plan to wear dark shoes, dark skirt/pants, white blouse/shirt, and tie.

 Additions on the cap and gown are not permitted except for certain honorary stoles and sashes.
 The cap and gowns are yours, so you won't need to return them.

-If you are an active member of any of these honor societies (Lambda Epsilon Chi, Kappa Beta Delta, and Phi Theta Kappa) you will identify your membership when you submit the on-line graduation application.
+If you are an active member of any of these honor societies (Gamma Beta Phi, Kappa Beta Delta, Lambda Epsilon Chi, and Phi Theta Kappa) you will identify your membership when you submit the on-line graduation application.
 Your achievements will be recognized in the Commencement program.

-Participants in commencement who have a disability and require special accommodations must contact Disability Services at 865.539.7153 before April 24, 2015.
-Special seating to the left side of the stage will be reserved for members of the audience who need accommodations.
+Participants in commencement who have a disability and require special accommodations must contact Disability Services at 865.539.7153 before March 29, 2017.
+Special seating on the Arena floor will be reserved for members of the audience who need accommodations.
 Ask an usher for directions.
 Please note that this facility does not furnish wheelchairs.

 An official photographer will be present to take photographs during the commencement ceremony.
 You will be photographed as you cross the stage and shake hands with the President and once again after you exit the stage.
 Graduation photographs will be made available for purchase through the photographer.
 However, you are under no obligation to purchase photographs.